-In addition, it's possible for a potential director or PSC to make an application for protection in advance of becoming a company's director or PSC, and without the company's knowledge.
-In these cases, the potential director or PSC should use the forms designed for individual applications.
+In addition, it's possible for a potential member or PSC to make an application for protection in advance of becoming an LLP's member or PSC, and without the LLP's knowledge.
+In these cases, the potential member or PSC should use the forms designed for individual applications.

-Where an advance application is made to protect all PSC information6, the applicant should ensure the company knows in plenty of time before the PSC details are entered in the company's PSC register, so the company can manage the PSC's information appropriately.
+Where an advance application is made to protect all PSC information6, the applicant should ensure that the LLP knows in plenty of time before the PSC details are entered in the LLP's PSC register, so the LLP can manage the PSC's information appropriately.